gsu-csds/fulldiskAttention/README.md

 ##### 4. result_analysis:

 This folder contains 3 jupyter notebooks for evaluating the models.<br /> (a) Attention_Predictions.ipynb : This notebooks shows our validation skill scores for all attention-based trained models in 4 folds expt.
 Furthermore contains flares predictions in central and near-limb locations. <br />
 (b) No_Attention_Predictions.ipynb : This notebooks shows our validation skill scores for all standard CNN trained models in 4 folds expt.
 Furthermore contains flares predictions in central and near-limb locations.<br />
 (c) Attention_Maps_Visualize.ipynb: Visualizes 3 instances including two True Positives (east and west limb flares) and one False Positive instance using Attention-Estimator-2 of the trained attention-based model in fold 1.
-Three instances locations are stored inside plots.csv
+Three instances locations are stored inside plots.csv file.
 ---